-Late offers received via a formal tender box process shall be handled in accordance with the relevant elements of the Local Government (General) Regulation 2021, regardless of whether or not the Regulation applies to the contract.
+Late offers received via a formal tender process shall be handled in accordance with the relevant elements of the Local Government (General) Regulation 2021, regardless of whether or not the Regulation applies to the contract.

-Late offers for minor procurement exercises (i.e. not closing via the tender box) may be considered if the approving officer is of the opinion that the circumstances of the offer do not compromise the integrity of the process.
+Late offers for minor procurement exercises (i.e. not closing via tender) may be considered if the approving officer is of the opinion that the circumstances of the offer do not compromise the integrity of the process.